codebycruz/arisu/README.md

 ## Requirements

 - Linux
-- Support for OpenGL 4.3
+- Support for OpenGL 4.3 (you most certainly have this)
+- ALSA for audio
-- That's it.
+- _That's it._

 There are no dependencies used by the library.
 Pure X11 and OpenGL.